jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

                     x1, x2', x2" ≥ 0
     ```

-3. There might bee _quality constraints_, which have an equal  sign rather  than a less-than-or-equal-to sign.
+3. There might be _equality constraints_, which have an equal  sign rather  than a less-than-or-equal-to sign.

     Suppose that a linear program has an equality constraint `f(x_1, x_2, ..., x_n)`.
 Since `x = y` if and only if both `x ≥ y` and `x ≤ y`, we can replace this equality constraint by the pair of inequality constraints `f(x_1, x_2, ..., x_n) ≤ b` and `f(x_1, x_2, ..., x_n) ≥ b`.